eusebiedev/EauClairesSalon.Solution/README.md

 * $ `dotnet add package Microsoft.EntityFrameworkCore -v 6.0.0`
 * $ `dotnet add package Pomelo.EntityFrameworkCore.MySql -v 6.0.0`

-7. Within the production directory "HairSalon", run `dotnet watch run` in the command line to start the applicatoin in development mode with a watcher.
+7. Within the production directory "HairSalon", run `dotnet watch run` in the command line to start the application in development mode with a watcher.

 ## Known Bugs